 As you can see, mind maps help in organizing ideas and forming a clear picture of what the post should have.

-Now, a bit about types of mind maps:
+Now, a bit about the types of mind maps:

 For Lists Posts: For list posts, mind maps are generally circular.
 The central idea/title is in the middle and the points surrounding it.

 For Regular Posts: For regular posts, a flowing map can be used.
-It will basically contain the main points of the posts.
+It will contain the main points of the posts.
 Then you can frame paragraphs and add information around these.

 More Complex – Best Of Both Worlds: Always writing lists and essay-style posts is not possible!
 You have to take a break and write a mixed one that is a combination of the two.